Why do I feel far from God?

 The life of a Christian is a journey of ups and downs and twists and turns.
-Sometimes we will feel super close to God, and other times, we feel totally alone.
-It's OK though; that's a part of walking the journey.
+Sometimes we'll feel super close to God, and other times, we feel totally alone.
+These are all phases that every Christian will circle into from time to time.
 Every step we take, whether it is forward or backward, is an opportunity to grow in our faith.

 "Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God's love has been poured into our hearts through the Holy Spirit who has been given to us." —Romans 5:3-5